Anthony Bass

-Anthony Edward Bass (born November 1, 1987) is an American professional baseball pitcher for the Toronto Blue Jays of Major League Baseball (MLB).
-He has previously played in MLB for the San Diego Padres, Houston Astros, Texas Rangers, Chicago Cubs, Seattle Mariners, and Miami Marlins.
+Anthony Edward Bass (born November 1, 1987) is an American former professional baseball pitcher.
+He has previously played in Major League Baseball (MLB) for the San Diego Padres, Houston Astros, Texas Rangers, Chicago Cubs, Seattle Mariners, Miami Marlins, and Toronto Blue Jays.
 Bass has also played for the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball (NPB).
 He played college baseball at Wayne State University.

 Amateur career

 Bass attended Trenton High School in Trenton, Michigan, and Wayne State University, where he played college baseball for the Wayne State Warriors.
 As a junior at Wayne State, Bass was named the 2008 Great Lakes Intercollegiate Athletic Conference Pitcher of the Year.
 He was the highest MLB draft pick in Wayne State history.

 Professional career

 San Diego Padres

-Bass was drafted by the San Diego Padres in the fifth round of the 2008 Major League Baseball Draft.
+The San Diego Padres selected Bass in the fifth round of the 2008 Major League Baseball draft.
 He worked as a starting pitcher for the Single-A Fort Wayne TinCaps and Advanced-A Lake Elsinore Storm in 2009, and again for Lake Elsinore in 2010.
 He began 2011 with the Double-A San Antonio Missions, and although he made a single start for the Triple-A Tucson Padres in May, he was promoted to the big leagues from Double-A in June.

 Bass made his major league debut on June 13, 2011, pitching a five-inning start and earning his first major league win.
 He struck out Seth Smith for his first Major League strikeout.
 He was optioned back to San Antonio the next day, but was recalled again in late June.
 Bass stayed with the big league club for the remainder of the year, pitching out of the bullpen until making two more starts in late September.
 He finished 2011 with a 1.68 ERA in 481/3 innings and 24 strike-outs versus 21 walks.

 Bass started 2012 in the Padres bullpen, but was added to the starting rotation on April 12 when Dustin Moseley injured his shoulder.
 Bass made 14 starts for the club until he went on the disabled list in June with shoulder inflammation.
 He rejoined the club in September, working out of the bullpen after making three rehab starts with Tucson.
 Bass finished 2012 with a 2–8 record and a 4.73 ERA in 97 innings, with 80 strike-outs against 39 walks.